Jen Bilik, Our Founder

 While serving as the point person for text on late-breaking books, she inadvertently enjoyed a series of deskside internships in graphic design.
 After a freelance stint that included editing many books as well as co-authoring two (Todd Oldham: Without Boundaries and Women of Taste: A Collaboration Celebrating Quilt Artists and Chefs), Jen moved to Los Angeles to ponder how she might make her elusive mark.
 A few years and a million head scratches later, Knock Knock was born out of Jen’s desire to play with paper and wit.

 Initially a reluctant businesswoman, Jen has transformed into a celebrated and passionate entrepreneur, taking on speaking engagements about the business side of Knock Knock as often as the creative side.
 Since part of her life goal has always been to exercise both the right and the left sides of her brain (as business and creativity do), Jen loves not having to choose.

 In January 2018, Jen spearheaded Knock Knock’s acquisition of Emily McDowell Studio and People, Places & Things (formerly known as Sisters of Los Angeles) to form the Who’s There Group.
-For Jen, the Who’s There family represents a stimulating culmination of many interests—art, craft, business, strategy, printing, writing, coordinating, managing—and she keeps them all well-honed by serving as the company’s CEO, executive creative director, and lead rabble-rouser.
+For Jen, the Who’s There family represents a stimulating culmination of many interests—art, craft, business, strategy, printing, writing, coordinating, managing—and she keeps them all well-honed by serving as the company’s CEO and key creative leader.
 Co-author of the highly anticipated This is Not L.A.: An Insider’s Take on the Real Los Angeles, Jen continues to play an active role in product development.